openharmony/docs/en/application-dev/reference/apis/js-apis-app-form-formInfo.md

 ## RunningFormInfo<sup>10+</sup>

-Defines the information about the widget host.
+Defines the information about an added widget, which can be either in use or not.

 **System capability**: SystemCapability.Ability.Form